saylerb/mac-playbook/README.md

 ## TODO
 * Add a passphrase to the ssh-keygen
 * Add ssh-key to ssh-agent
-* Move global git config to dotfiles repo
+* Remove git setup from playbook, rely on dotfiles repo
 * Use uri module instead of curl for github key
 * Add ability to ask for sudo password at beginning of run
 * Vim plugin installation